grofit/development-for-winners/development/data-patterns/repository.md

 So before we go any further lets just go over the basics.
 The interface has 2 generic types, the first being the data object that is to be retrieved and stored, like your `Item`, `Player`, `Quest` etc, the second being the type of the key/identifier for this resource.

+> The key is sometimes omitted if you are not working purely with relational databases, so within here we will simplify and remove the key type generic as in the game world you may be working more with in memory of flat file style databases.

 So now we have shown the *vanilla* repository we will start to differentiate from the majority of other patterns and we add the notion of an Execute method and replace Get with Find method.
 We will also remove the key type as Find allows us more flexibility here.

->There is also the notion of a `HybridQuery` but I will leave that out and explain it later on so you can decide if you want to add it or not.
+> There is also the notion of a `HybridQuery` but I will leave that out and explain it later on so you can decide if you want to add it or not.

 ```csharp
 public interface IRepository<TItem>